CSCfi/korp-backend/korpplugins/README.md

 in the list `PLUGINS` in `config.py`.
 If a plugin module is not found, a warning is output to the standard output.

 The configuration of `korpplugins` is in the module `korpplugins.config`.
-Currently, only one configuration variable is recognized:
+Currently, the following configuration variables are recognized:

+- `HANDLE_NOT_FOUND`: What to do when a plugin is not found:
+    - `"error"`: Throw an error.
+    - `"warn"` (default): Output a warning to the standard error but continue.
+    - `"ignore"`: Silently ignore.

 - `LOAD_VERBOSITY`: What `korpplugins` outputs when loading plugins:
     - `0`: nothing